On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterisation by Treewidth

 \section{Parameterisation by Treewidth}

 In this section we consider the complexity of \textsc{Connected Flow}, when parameterized by the treewidth $\tw$ of $G$.
 We first give a $|V(G)|^{\Oh(\tw)}$ time dynamic programming algorithm for \textsc{Connected Flow}.
 Subsequently, we give a matching conditional lower bound on the complexity of \textsc{MVTSP} parameterized by the pathwidth of $G$.
-Since \textsc{MVTSP} is a special case of \textsc{Connected Flow} this shows that our dynamic programming algorithm cannot be significantly improved.
+Since \textsc{MVTSP} is a special case of \textsc{Connected Flow} this shows that our dynamic programming algorithm is in some sense optimal.